 A SMOKEY SMELL OF ITALY IN MILAN

 Of all the destinations we visited, there always has to be a sacrificial lamb in terms of the downer.
 Sadly, I’m awarding this badge to Milan of which I had great hopes for.
 I had visited Milan on my first trip to Europe when I was 19 and I remember being completely fascinated and in love with Milan.
 For Little Man and Miss M, as soon as stepped off the train, people were lighting cigarettes and walking through the train station smoking.
 To us, it was an assault on our noses and the kids were not happy about it.

 The night we arrived in Milan, the news broke that Notre Dame de Paris was burning.
-I was heart broken.
+I was heartbroken.
 Since the kids and I had pretty much skipped past exploring every religious monument we had seen so far, I took this opportunity to allot time to see the Duomo di Milano.

 This cathedral turned out to be the highlight of the Milan leg of our trip.
-While this cathedral was technically completed in 1965, the history of that site dates all at the way back to 335!
+While this cathedral was technically completed in 1965, the history of that site dates all the way back to 335!
 Underneath the cathedral, the ruins of the old octagonal baptistery still exist and you can visit it.
-Little Man and Miss M attend a Catholic school here in Toronto despite our lack of practise, so they do know a bit about Christianity.
-I was able to set aside the Catholicism roots and have a good history lesson and discussion with them down there and their interest in archeology was definitely piqued.
+Little Man and Miss M attend a Catholic school here in Toronto despite our lack of practice, so they do know a bit about Christianity.
+I was able to set aside my Catholicism roots and have a good history lesson and discussion with them down there and their interest in archeology was definitely piqued.